rdb/toggl2moneybird/README.md

 but only the ones without the tags specified by `--unbillable-tag` are marked as "Billable" in the moneybird administration.

+## Advanced Filters

+You can use `--project` with most commands to limit the effect of those commands to only the specified projects.

+You can use `--exclude-tag "My Tag"` to entirely ignore Toggl Track entries with the specified tag.

 ## Limitations

 The Toggl Track API only allows accessing the last three months worth of data.